What is Safeguarding?

 What to do if you are worried about a child

-If you are worried about a child or an issue in the local community please email Ms England urgently to pass on your concerns.
+If you are worried about a child or an issue in the local community please email Ms Humphreys urgently to pass on your concerns.

 Follow this link to learn more about Keeping Children Safe in Education.